StackVista/stackstate-docs/configure/topology/how_to_create_manual_topology.md

 ## Static Topology StackPack

-The [Static Topology StackPack](/stackpacks/integrations/static_topology.md) can be used to import components and relations from external CSV files.
+Use the [Static Topology StackPack](/stackpacks/integrations/static_topology.md) to import components and relations from external CSV files.

 ## How to create components and relations